 With the bold mirror feature, you’ll want to keep lighting fairly subtle.
-Some simple sconces will tie the whole lot together while providing and ample output.
-With a minimal projection an adjustable arm, sconces remain one of the best small hallway lighting ideas.
+Some simple sconces will tie everything together while providing ample output.
+With a minimal projection and adjustable arm, sconces remain one of the best small hallway lighting ideas.

 With such a small amount of space, I’m finding it tough to inject any personality